Does my event require a permit from the City of Philadelphia?

 Are there any special event services which the City of Philadelphia would be unable to provide?

 Yes.
 Unfortunately, the City of Philadelphia is unable to provide portable restroom facilities, tents, tables, chairs, trailers, and catering services.
 It is the responsibility of the event organizer to secure these services for their special event.
 In an effort to assist with this process, the Managing Director’s Office – Special Events Department has compiled a list of vendors in the area who provide these types of services.
 Please view the attached Vendor List

 for company contact information.

 Am I required to obtain insurance for my event?

 If the event is to take place on City property, a valid certificate of insurance is required.
 The insurance certificate should show general liability insurance in an amount no less than $1,000,000.00 and name the City of Philadelphia, its officers, agents, and employees as additional insured.
 The certificate must also specifically reference the name and date of the event.
-Applicants may contact the Risk Management Division at 215-683-1708 for additional information.
+Applicants may contact the Risk Management Division at 215-683-1708 for additional information or visit their website

 Am I required to have EMS coverage for my event?

 Events with an expected attendance of 2,000 people or more and all “athletic” events (5K runs, regattas, etc.) are required to have EMS coverage.
 Applicants can hire the Philadelphia Fire Department for EMS coverage by submitting the Fire Department EMS Special Event Application

 Am I required to have Police coverage for my event?